Abhang/abhangblog/_posts/2015-12-13-about-simplicity.md

 ## Customization

 When I built my first official theme called [*Feeling Responsive*][1] I wanted to built a flexible site built on-top of Foundation.
 The main goal was to deliver a theme to produce high quality site.
-I use it for my clients and it works fine. *Simplicity* benefits from this. **But** I wanted and needed a blog which is even fast without unnecessary clutter and foremost *no Javascript*.
+[I use it for][2] my clients and it works fine. *Simplicity* benefits from this. **But** I wanted and needed a blog which is even fast without unnecessary clutter and foremost *no Javascript*.